 This one is easy.
 By applying your self-tanning mousse or gel with an applicator mitt, you’ll get a much smoother, less streaky finish.
 And you’ll protect your hands from getting too much tanning solution on them.

 There’s no downside to using an applicator mitt.
+If you don’t have one, see our article on how to apply self-tanner without a mitt.

 These are more useful when you’re getting a spray tan as opposed to using a sunless-tanner, but they’re useful regardless.
 These stick-on feet ensure that your feet don’t get exposed to too much spray tan liquid that falls to the floor and tends to pool.